cqframework/cql-tests-runner/README.md

 ### Running from Source

-To run the application directly from source without building:
+To run the application directly from source:

 ```bash
 # Install dependencies